-The following aspects were surveyed with regard to the working conditions of people who were working from home (at least part of the time):
+The following aspects were surveyed with regard to the working conditions of people who were (partly) working from home:

 - Number of hours working from home;

-- Number of hours working with a computer screen;
+- Number of hours working behind a screen;

-- Workplace at home;
+- Workplace equipment at home;

 - Need for ICT (or other) tools;

-- Breaks;
+- Rest breaks;

-- Sedentary behaviour at work (only in Wave 2 and 4);
+- Sedentary behaviour at work;

-- Sedentary behaviour during free time;
+- Sedentary behaviour during leisure time;

-- Exercise (in Wave 3 and Wave 4).
+- Physical activity (only in Wave 3, Wave 4 and Wave 5).

 The questions about working from home, number of hours working with a screen per day and sedentary behaviour were identical to the measures used in the NWCS 2019.

 The number of hours working from home was measured with an open-ended question on the number of hours per week that respondents work from home for their employers.
 Working with a screen was surveyed with a single question.
 The question refers to the average length of time per day spent working with a computer screen for work-related purposes.
+This question is also asked of people who worked on location.
+In Wave 2, Wave 4 and Wave 5, we distinguish between sedentary behaviour at work and during leisure time.
+Two questions were used to calculate the number of hours that participants spend sitting at work and in their leisure time.